soong-lee/disaster-or-not/README.md

 - learning rate = [0.0003, 0.001, 0.01]

 **Hyperparameter selection:**
-Accuracy, precision, recall, and f1 score obtained from the grid search results.
-The hyperparameters were selected as follows.
+Accuracy, precision, recall, and f1 score were obtained from the grid search results.
+Based on them, the hyperparameters were selected as follows.
 - Learning rate: 0.001
 - Hidden dim: 32
 - Number of LSTM layers: 2